 - Scrunchies (for long hair).
-You may not want to dip your hair in the hot springs, especially in the Blue Lagoon where the high levels of silica will make your hair stiff and difficult to manage.
+You may not want to dip your hair in the hot springs, especially in the Blue Lagoon, where the high levels of silica will make your hair stiff and difficult to manage.

-🧴 Miscellaneous Items to Pack for Iceland in the Summer
+🧴 Miscellaneous Items to Pack for Iceland

 Here are other items to add to your Iceland summer packing list:

 - Waterproof phone case.
 You’ll want a case for the rain and hot springs (especially the famous Blue Lagoon).
 I brought a waterproof phone case to all the hot springs I visited.